bbauska/JS-Eloquent/README.md

 quotes.
 The string has to stay on a single line.

-To make it possible to include such characters in a string, the following notation is used: whenever a backslash (\\) is found inside quoted text, it indicates that the character after it has a special meaning.
+To make it possible to include such characters in a string, the following notation is used: whenever a backslash (&bsol;&bsol;) is found inside quoted text, it indicates that the character after it has a special meaning.
 This is called *escaping* the character.
 A quote that is preceded by a backslash will not end the string but be part of it.
 When